VRCFury/vrcfury.com/docs/70-technical/fixes.md

   * The duration of this process scales with the number and complexity of shaders used.
 Since poiyomi creates a unique shader for each material, this complexity grows extremely fast.
   * Unused UV channels are already quite rare (why would a model have them if they are not used?), and an entire UV channel is only half the size of one single blendshape.
   * VRCFury automatically disables this optimizer to massively speed up avatar builds
+* Dragging a controller state, by even a single pixel, while previewing a controller in play mode, immediately disables the animator and breaks gesture manager
+  * VRCFury prevents you from dragging controller states while previewing them in live-link
+* Unity's controller layer list scrolls all the way to the top any time you move or delete a layer
+  * VRCFury patches this issue

 ## AudioLink